 Photochomatic lens: These are lenses generally made for people who normally wear corrective eyeglasses.
 They darken when activated by certain types of ultraviolet light, essentially creating a sunglass.

 Ah, the aviators; perhaps the most famous of men’s sunglasses, they were originally developed by Bausch & Lomb in 1936 to protect pilots’ eyes while flying.
 The original design and Ray-Ban brand was acquired from B&L by Italian eyewear company Luxottica in 1999.
 Iconized in popular culture through films such as Top Gun, The Big Lebowski, and Terminator, the aviators are a simple, modern classic.
 There are three variations: classic, teardrop, and square.
-Personally, I think square looks the best.
+Personally, we think square looks the best when it comes to the best sunglasses for men in 2019.
 My brand preference for aviators is Ray-Ban, but Randolph Engineering is a close second.
 Check out Knockaround Mile Highs for a polarized, budget alternative.
 Those seeking something a bit different can look at the offerings of Persol, which have a similar lens shape to aviators with an alternative frame.
 Kent Wang offers a polarized variant for $55 for those seeking a cheaper alternative without sacrificing quality.

 Wayfarer (n.): a person who travels on foot.
 Often cited as the design of sunglasses in history, the Ray-Ban Wayfarers made their debut in 1956.
 Utilizing the radically-new idea of plastic frames as opposed to metal, the Wayfarers were an instant hit in the 50’s and 60’s.
 Sales dropped in later years til strategic product placement in 1980’s The Blues Brothers sparked a resurgence in popularity.
 More recently, many brands offer contenders in the classic Wayfarer design, though Ray-Ban was the original.
 This is my personal favorite among sunglass styles.
 Ray-Ban offers their line in a multitude of variations including an array of colors, foldable models, and the ability to customize a pair (at a premium).
 Ray-Ban offers two main models: the Classic and the New Wayfarer.
 Though stylistically similar, the new model has thinner dimensions for a more modern look.
 I’m partial towards originals, so I swear by Ray-Ban for Wayfarer models, but other quality contenders include Warby Parker Paleys, Oakley Frogskins, and Yves Saint Laurent SL 35/S. If you’re looking for a pair that’s a bit less vanilla, these William Painters are constructed of titanium, polarized, and have bottle openers built into the arms.
 Another viable option is the Tortoiseshell Keyhole sunglass by Kent Wang, which features polarized lenses and spring hinges for a comfortable, secured fit.